Who are the Institutional Holders in OraSure Technologies Inc. (OSUR)?

 The top institutional shareholder in the company is Blackrock Inc. with over 11.03 million shares valued at $116.77 million.
 The investor’s holdings represent 15.33% of the OSUR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 4.96 million shares valued at $52.55 million to account for 6.90% of the shares outstanding.
 The other top investors are American Capital Management, Inc. which holds 4.31 million shares representing 5.99% and valued at over $45.61 million, while Bank of America Corporation holds 5.58% of the shares totaling 4.01 million with a market value of $42.47 million.

-The stock witnessed a 2.99% loss in the last 1 month and extending the period to 3 months gives it a -5.49%, and is -2.91% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.03% over the week and 5.95% over the month.
+The stock witnessed a 5.32% gain in the last 1 month and extending the period to 3 months gives it a 12.75%, and is 10.30% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.48% over the week and 5.85% over the month.

 OraSure Technologies Inc. (OSUR) Analyst Forecasts